 How Do we Communicate with Parents at Lawfield?

 Every parent has the right to know what is happening with their child’s learning.
-We report to parents through parent-teacher nights, June reports, events such as Primary Curriculum Evening, and so on.
+We report to parents through parent-teacher nights 3 times a year and through the children’s Learning Journals.
+We also have regular meetings with parents as required throughout the year and are always available to talk about your child’s learning.

 Contacting Lawfield Primary School regarding Support for Learning